margusliinev/default-starter/README.md

 ## Description

-This is a repository for my default starter files that I use to setup a new project.
+This is a repository that provides a complete guide and all the necessary files to set up a new web development project with Vite, React, and TailwindCSS which is my preferred way of building web apps.